CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 Also, we will be exploring the Kibana and Grafana Dashboards and upload the logs and metrics to the Azure portal and view the logs.

-1. Open your browser and login to Azure portal if not already done.
+1. Open your browser and login to the Azure portal if not already logged in.

 1. Now search for **SQL Managed Instance - Azure Arc** and select it.